vjoel/tupelo/doc/faq.md

   Some uses that tupelo is not good for:

-  - high availability, very large scale systems
+  High availability, very large scale systems.

-  - high volume stream data.
+  High volume stream data.
 For low volume stream data, see [chat](example/chat/chat.rb).
 For using tupelo to coordinate access to high volume data, see [socket-broker.rb](example/socket-broker.rb).

-  - applications that cannot accept a SPoF (though in the future, "SPoF" may be reduced to simply a "bottleneck" by replicating the message sequencer)
+  Applications that cannot accept a SPoF (though in the future, "SPoF" may be reduced to simply a "bottleneck" by replicating the message sequencer).

 2. What is tupelo good for?
 What are the "use cases"?